 - If you have a few extra minute try toasting the pecans prior to chopping.
 This will heighten the pecan flavor and give these pecan brownies an added crunchy factor.

-- These caramel pecan brownies are more cakey than fudgy.
+- These turtle brownies are more cakey than fudgy.
 If you like chewy brownies omit baking powder.

-- Top with vanilla ice cream and an extra drizzle of salted caramel to take these over the top!
+- Top turtle brownies with vanilla ice cream and an extra drizzle of salted caramel to take these over the top!

 - Chop pecans finely or coarsely, whatever your preference is!
 I like them to be smaller so they mix in well throughout the bar.